 Architect designs tornado shelters for schools

-ST. LOUIS—Brad Erwin was in junior high that day in August 1990 when a tornado destroyed much of his hometown of Plainfield.
-Ill., including two schools.
+ST. LOUIS—Brad Erwin was in junior high that day in August 1990 when a tornado destroyed much of his hometown of Plainfield, Illinois, including two schools.

 Twenty-nine people died during the storm.
 Erwin believes the death toll would have been much higher had it been one day later, when hundreds of children were to fill classrooms and start the school year.

 Now he’s obsessed with preventing such a scenario.

 Erwin runs an architecture company in Springfield, Missouri, that designs and builds tornado safe rooms in schools — structures with walls and ceilings so strong, and footings so deep, they should withstand winds stronger than those that destroyed schools in Oklahoma City this week.

 In three years, Erwin’s company, Paragon Architecture, has worked on 37 tornado safe rooms at schools and community centers across Missouri.
 The company also has an office in Joplin, Missouri, where it worked with the school district to apply for grants to build 16 safe rooms in schools across the city.

 A massive tornado hit Joplin in May 2011, killing 161 people.
 Tornadoes are rated on the Fujita scale from 1-5.
 An F1 is the weakest category.
 Joplin's 2011 tornado and the one that struck near Oklahoma City on Monday were both rated F5 because they caused death and injuries.

 Whenever there’s a tornado, Erwin sees a rise in interest.
 Tuesday alone, he received half a dozen calls from schools and businesses.